kylefmohr/pysky/README.md

 ## User Profiles

-There's a `BskyClient.get_user_profile(actor)` method (takes handle or DID) that wraps `.get(endpoint="xrpc/app.bsky.actor.getProfile", ...)` and saves the user profile record to the `bsky_user_profile` table in the database.
+There's a `BskyClient.get_user_profile(actor)` method (takes handle or DID, per the [API doc](https://docs.bsky.app/docs/api/app-bsky-actor-get-profile)) that wraps `.get(endpoint="xrpc/app.bsky.actor.getProfile", ...)` and saves the user profile record to the `bsky_user_profile` table in the database.
 If the user handle or DID is in the table, it will be returned from there without accessing the API.
 This table/model is useful for relations to other tables/models in the application, if applicable.
 To bypass the cache and avoid potentially stale data, pass `force_remote_call=True`.
 The table will still be updated with any changed data.

 ## Rate Limit Monitoring for Write Operations